Review | Jennifer Egan’s ‘The Candy House’ revisits the goon squad

 “Who,” Egan asks, “could resist gaining access to the Collective Consciousness for the small price of making our own anonymously searchable?”
 In the world she imagines, most people sit down for a painless mind-dump on their 21st birthday, “never fully reckoning, in our excitement over our revelatory new freedom, with what we surrendered by sharing the entirety of our perceptions to the Internet.”
 It’s the candy house from Grimms’ fairy tales: the sweet, free bounty that comes with a horrible, unforeseen cost.

-That’s the last time we see much of Bix, which is a shame because he’s a singularly fascinating character.
+That’s the last time we see much of Bix, which is a shame, because he’s a singularly fascinating character.
 Making him a Black man was an interesting element of “Goon Squad,” but it’s one that Egan seems uninterested in pursuing.
 What, after all, might America be like if our all-pervasive social media were shaped by the dreams of an African American?
 Much of “The Candy House” takes place in a future influenced by Bix’s revolution, but the novel rarely contends with the implications of that premise for Bix’s life, the tech industry or the world shaped by it.
 Instead, Bix’s skin color remains about as relevant as his hair color.

 Partly, this is simply a matter of the book’s structure, which insists on constantly fracturing and abandoning its forms, themes and characters.
 But as other chapters leap to other lives, we see people who do resist the Web’s mind-absorbing candy.
 Alfred Hollander, for instance, is so desperate for authenticity that he randomly screams just to discombobulate passing strangers for a moment.
 There’s also a whole cadre of “eluders.”
 They’re “separatists bent upon hoarding their memories and keeping their secrets.”
 And radicals who can afford it hire fiction writers to impersonate them on the Web so that they can live outside this sphere of supposedly benevolent surveillance.